 Your Community Manager and Networker may be the same person.
 Both archetypes require a similar skill set of sociability and empathy.
 The Networker is more focused on business development.

 They and the Community Manager will work together with you to define the brand voice for your company.
 The Community Manager also shares the pain points and priorities of your customer base.
 The Networker uses this information to guide his outreach to new prospects.
-They rely on the Community Manager and IT Geek to maintain an effective digital presence.
+They also rely on the Community Manager and IT Geek to maintain an effective digital presence.

 Do you recognize each of these archetypes on your small business team?
 If not, you have some hiring to do.
 Each archetype provides a crucial contribution to the healthy functioning of the company.
 If you’re missing any of them, you’re short-changing your business.